 Yes, plywood can be used for both shelves and the frame.
 Choose a high-quality plywood like birch or oak for 0the best results.

-What is Edge Banding, And is it Necessary?
+What is Edge Banding, And Is It Necessary?

 Edge banding is used to cover the exposed edges of plywood.
 It’s recommended for a polished look and to prevent chipping.